 Barcelona and Amsterdam’s top attractions are pricier, topping £30 for a pair of visitors so make sure this is factored into your budget when planning a visit to either of these popular city break destinations.

-Looking for more budget travel tips?
-Why not take a look at our guide to Christmas market destinations that won’t break the bank?
 For more advice on how to make your money go further, check out the Ocean Finance blog.